-- no longer meet the eligibility criteria for TTD cover, or - change your employment status and you no longer meet the eligibility criteria for TTD cover, or - cancel or opt out of your TTD cover.
+- No longer meet the eligibility criteria for TTD cover - Change your employment status and you no longer meet the eligibility criteria for TTD cover - Cancel or opt out of your TTD cover.

 2.2.8 Multiple insurance policies

 If you have cover outside your Plan, you should consider the impacts of having multiple insurance policies (of the same or similar cover) because you may not be able to lodge a claim on multiple policies.
 If you are unsure what to do about any duplicate cover you may hold, call the Helpline.